A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 (Image credit: Creator Images: Lea Banchereau)

-Our schedule can be jam-packed with responsibilities, however, finding small pockets of time throughout the day can help lower high cortisol levels.
+Our schedules can be jam-packed with responsibilities, however, finding time throughout the day to focus on your wellbeing can help lower high cortisol levels.
 "Find small pockets of time to unwind and relax, even just doing a 10 minute meditation app in the morning and evening, maybe some gentle yoga," says Dr Roked.

 Yoga mat in sunlight